DanNixon/vtk_instrument_view_demo/readme.md

 - OpenGL is typically the worst performing graphics API
 - OpenGL is not a pleasant API, which gives rise to readability and performance issues in the Instrument View code

-To rectify the above issues the instrument view code should be refactored to use a new API (be it a graphics API or higher level).
+To rectify the above issues the Instrument View code should be refactored to use a new API (be it a graphics API or higher level).

 ### Current Implementation

+Like other GUIs in Mantid the Instrument View is developed using the Qt framework which provides the graphical interface functionality.
-The current implementation of the instrument view uses mostly custom code built on top of OpenGL.
+The current implementation of the 3D graphics in the Instrument View uses mostly custom code built on top of OpenGL.
+The 3D graphics are embedded into a Qt window using `QGLWidget` (which is itself a deprecated API within Qt).
 The following are the main classes/functions involved in rendering an instrument:

 `MantidGLWidget` and `Projection3D` contain some OpenGL initialisation and common functionality, e.g. axis indicators.